ioulian/frontend-workflow/README.md

 #### Linting in VSCode

-To help you with linting, you can install these extensions for VSCode:
+To help you with linting, you can install these extensions for VSCode (or your favorite IDE):

 - EditorConfig for VS Code
 - ESLint